-Invincible Season 2 release date: Is there a release date?
+Invincible Season 2 release date: When is it coming out?

-Speaking to Collider prior to the announcement, Kirkman said: “The production timeline is somewhat daunting.
+Earlier speaking to Collider, Kirkman said: “The production timeline is somewhat daunting.
 I think that we spend a number of years developing and working on this season.
 As we hopefully move into Season 2 and beyond, things will tighten.

 “There’s definitely a lot less designing and different things that have to happen to move into our second season.
 And it’s entirely possible that there’s already work that has been done on the second season.
 So I think we’re in a good place to be moving forward, were this show to end up being successful.”

 The show’s head writer Simon Racioppa told Tech Radar that they’ve been working on the second season for “longer than I think people are aware, but it takes a while.
 It’s a big show.”

 He said: “We’ve been working on it for a while.
 We’re working very hard on it.
 Basically, every day Robert is working on it, I’m working on it.
 We’re talking about it, and we are well in on the process.”

 Steven Yeun, who plays the show’s main character Mark Grayson, aka Invincible, revealed he started voice work on the second season back in April.
 In a clip released by the Invincible official Twitter account, Yeun could be seen and heard saying: “Can’t wait to make more…” before the video cuts to the title card.